 Upgraded Boiler Feedwater Pump Improves Efficiency and Adds Flexibility

 The Fort St. Vrain facility has a unique history.
-It was originally commissioned as a nuclear power station with an innovative high-temperature gas-cooled design.
-Unfortunately, the cutting-edge design created excessive operating costs and the nuclear plant shut down in 1989.
+It was initially commissioned as a nuclear power station with an innovative high-temperature gas-cooled design.
+Unfortunately, the cutting-edge design created excessive operating costs, and the nuclear plant shut down in 1989.

 But that wasn’t the end…To learn more about how an upgraded boiler feedwater pump improves efficiency and adds flexibility, download the Boiler Feed Pump PDF or contact Boulden today to learn more about how we can help you with your next project.